 The most common reason for the P0562 error is a charging problem or a battery problem.
 There may also be a problem with the wiring to the power control unit.

 - Bad car battery / low charge level

 - Ground wiring problem

 - Defective engine control unit

 - Faulty wirings to the engine control unit

-You should always start to check if the alternator charging is low when diagnosing this trouble code before replacing any parts.
-If you want to learn how to diagnose this trouble code, go further down in the article.
+When diagnosing this fault code, always check that the generator charge is low before replacing any parts.
+If you want to know how to diagnose this error code, go further down this article.

 - Charge your car battery

 - Repair wires to the engine control unit